anujaverma11/AnujaVerma/README.md

       width: 100%;

 Save that and if the rails server is still running just refresh the browser window.
 Looking better!

-## Now I need help

-1. By making the window thinner, you can see the bootstrap responsive layout in action.
-Unfortunately making it thinner causes the navigation button to appear which should, when clicked, drop down the navigation menu with the "Help" link listed.
-This isn't working alongside fullPage.js.

-2. Where/how should I be implementing the $.fn.fullpage function instead of how I've done it?
-Application.js even says I shouldn't be putting code in there.
-I've seen a few people suggest using on page:load instead of ready with turbolinks, others said to just remove turbolinks.
-Advice?

 ## The end